The First Time Ever I Saw Your Face: Roberta Flack version

-The song was popularized by Roberta Flack in a version that became a breakout hit for the singer in 1971-1972.
-The single had been a sleeper hit more than three years after its original 1969 release on her album First Take, in part because it was included in Clint Eastwood's 1971 directorial film debut Play Misty for Me.
-Flack's recording ultimately topped the Billboard Year-End Hot 100 singles of 1972 more than three years after it was recorded.
+The song was popularized by Roberta Flack in a version that became a breakout hit for the singer in 1971–1972.
+The single became a sleeper hit more than three years after its original 1969 release on her album First Take, partly because it was used in Clint Eastwood's 1971 directorial debut Play Misty for Me.
+Flack's recording later topped the Billboard Year-End Hot 100 singles of 1972 more than three years after it was recorded.

-Flack knew the song from the Joe & Eddie version, which had appeared on the folk duo's 1963 album Coast to Coast (as "The First Time").
-Flack's friend, singer Donal Leace, brought the track to Flack's attention.
-After teaching "The First Time Ever I Saw Your Face" to the young girls in the glee club at Banneker High School in Washington, D.C., Flack regularly performed the song in her set-list at Mr. Henry's, a club on Pennsylvania Avenue where Flack was hired as resident singer in 1968.
-In February 1969, Flack recorded the song for her debut album First Take.
-That rendition was much slower-paced than Seeger's original, with Flack's take running more than twice the two-and-a-half-minute length of Seeger's.
-Flack recalled that when she made her studio recording of "The First Time...", she felt the loss of her pet cat, which had been run over by a car.
+Flack first heard the song through the Joe & Eddie rendition, which appeared on the folk duo's 1963 album Coast to Coast (as "The First Time").
+Her friend, singer Donal Leace, brought the track to her attention.
+After teaching the song to the young girls in the glee club at Banneker High School in Washington, D.C., Flack performed it regularly at Mr. Henry's, a club on Pennsylvania Avenue where she became the resident singer in 1968.
+In February 1969, she recorded the song for her debut album First Take.
+Her rendition was considerably slower than Seeger's original, running more than twice the two-and-a-half-minute length of Seeger's version.
+Flack later said that during the recording session she was grieving the loss of her pet cat, which had been run over by a car.